Criteria for Admission

 Three of these – international relations, comparative politics, and political theory – are core fields at every major department in the world.
 The fourth – Canadian politics – reflects our commitment to understanding the politics of the country in which we live and work as well as the fact that the study of Canadian politics has long been one of this Department's core strengths.
 The fifth, US politics, reflects the considerable concentration of expertise in this area among Department faculty as well as the important role that the study of US politics has played in the development of the discipline in North America.

-Students must take their comprehensive exams within six months of the completion of their coursework.
+Students must take their comprehensive exams within six months of the completion of their coursework, however, they can take the exam earlier, after the completion of the major core plus three other courses within the field.
 Under exceptional circumstances students may petition the Director of the Graduate Program to extend this time limit.
 Comprehensive exams will be offered in the fall of each year, normally in late September or early October.
 Comprehensive exams will also be offered as required by students in the spring of each year, with the written exam normally taking place in late April or early May.

 The Director of the Graduate Program will announce the dates of written exams by the end of May for the fall exam period and by the end of November for the spring exam period.